 Your sitter should provide you with references of past clients (and you should contact each of them).
 In addition, the sitter should interact with your pet in your home environment prior to your trip.

 Anytime you leave home for a while, it's normal to be concerned about your pet's well-being.
 Following these steps will help keep the worrying to a minimum.
-For added confidence, cover your pet with a pet insurance plan to help pay for any illnesses or injuries that your pet may suffer while you're away.
+For added confidence, cover your pet with a pet insurance plan.